giannisdaras/ambient-omni/pixel-diffusion/README.md

 # Ambient Pixel Diffusion

-This part of the repo focuses on small-scale experiments with pixel diffusion using Cifar-10 and AFHQ.
+This part of the repo focuses on small-scale experiments pixel diffusion with [EDM](https://github.com/NVlabs/edm).
 There are two things you can do here:
-1. Train a high-quality generative model for cifar-10 using mostly low-quality corrupted data
+1. Train a generative model that leverages low-quality images (e.g. blurry images, JPEG compressed, etc)
-2. Train a generative model for dogs utilising images of cats
+2. Train a generative model using out-of-distribution samples (e.g. a generative model for dogs that also uses images of cats)

 ## 1. Train a high-quality generative model for cifar-10 using mostly low-quality corrupted data